Playroom/Office/Guest (POG) in 300 sf? (And then a whole house glow-up.)

 Our engagement with Michelle and Mike started the same way that most do.
 They went to dinner at the freshly updated Gordon house and texted us immediately.

 Michelle’s primary focus was her front room, which was doing triple duty as her office, their playroom for three young kids and two dogs, and the guest room.
-We went to work immediately on the Playroom-Office-Guest (POG) but the assignment grew by leaps and bound, to include a new front lawn seating area (previously they’d stood in the garage to watch kids play outside), re-landscaping, carpeting, painting throughout, new window treatments, new art.
+We went to work immediately on the Playroom-Office-Guest (POG) but the assignment grew by leaps and bounds, to include a new front lawn seating area (previously they’d stood in the garage to watch kids play outside), re-landscaping, carpeting, painting throughout, new window treatments, new art.
 Before long, we’d tackled nearly every square inch of the house, inside and out.

 By the time Halloween rolled around, they were ready to host their annual bash.
 We didn’t quite get to the two upstairs bathrooms in that first round, but today, we’re back, building a luxurious primary bath sanctuary and a couple’s closet, as well as updating the kids’ bathroom.